WildCodeSchool/PizzaMaster/README.md

 ## Usage

-Once you are in the directory of the executable
+Once you are in the directory of the executable:

 ```
 $ ./PizzaMaster